 2. Multi-Touch Attribution Model

-Below is an example demonstrating how a multi-touch attribution model distributes credit, or fractional parts of a conversion, across various touchpoints:
+Below is an example showing how a multi-touch attribution model can split credit for a single conversion across different interactions:

-Depending on the algorithm used, you might observe slightly different attribution results.
+Depending on the algorithm used, you might see slightly different attribution results.
+This distribution depends on the chosen attribution model and how it evaluates each touchpoint’s contribution.
 Here's an example:

 Model | Instagram / Paid | Google / Paid | Google / Organic |